morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     ```
     > As these paths SHOULD NOT change.
 You can commit these paths in your Environment configuration files, AWS Secrets Manager etc.

-1. Now that we have gotten our certificates installed, lets correct our IPTABLES rules to reflect the right configuration To do this, we need to delete our old rule and add an IP table rule to route traffic from port 80 => 443 and then port 443 to whatever port your app is running on
+1. Now that we have gotten our certificates installed, lets correct our iptables rules to reflect the right configuration To do this, we need to delete our old rule and add an IP table rule to route traffic from port 80 => 443 and then port 443 to whatever port your app is running on

     DELETE: